pingcap/docs-cn/system-variables.md

 - Range: `[0, 7]`
 - Sets the week format used by the `WEEK()` function.

+### error_count

+- Scope: NONE
+- Type: Integer
+- A read-only variable that indicates the number of errors that resulted from the last statement that generated messages.

 ### foreign_key_checks

 - Scope: SESSION | GLOBAL